LeRicNet/scheduler/README.md

 Lastly, I want to make sure I adhere to the [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide to demonstrate compentency at the professional level.

 As I develop this application I will upload issues I had to overcome, and how I overcame them.
 I will also add renderings of my interface when I reach the point of generating them.

+#### Development Notes

+* Login Screen:
+  + The login screen will be a fixed, borderless, non-scalable rectangular screen with a background texture.
+I aim to create a professional interface on application start-up